geoschem/geos-chem-shared-docs/supplemental-guides/using-kpp-with-gc.rst

 - Functions to compute reaction rates
 - Global definitions
 - An :command:`#INCLUDE custom.eqn` command, which tells
-  :program:`KPP` to look for chemical reaction definitions in :ref:`kppguide-custom-eqn`.
+  KPP to look for chemical reaction definitions in :ref:`kppguide-custom-eqn`.

 .. important::

    The symbolic link :file:`gckpp.kpp` points to :file:`custom.kpp`.
-   This is necessary in order to generate Fortran files with the the naming convention :file:`gckpp*.F90`.
+   This is necessary in order to generate Fortran files with the the consistent naming convention :file:`gckpp*.F90`.

 .. _kppguide-build-mechanism-sh: